apache/db-jdo/HowToReleaseJDO.md

 Detailed process steps
 ----------------------

 1. Verify licensing of the sources by running
     [Apache Rat](http://creadur.apache.org/rat) to
     check the sources for any licence issues.

         mvn clean apache-rat:check

 2. If necessary, create a branch from the main branch and increment the spec or major number.
 For example, create a "3.1" branch from the main branch.

         git checkout -b 3.2
         git push -u origin 3.2

 3. In the release branch, update version numbers in the following files in preparation for the next release:

     * `tck/README.md`
       Update version number and date

-4 .
-If needed, update the dependency to the RI, DataNucleus, in the tck
+4. If needed, update the dependency to the RI, DataNucleus, in the tck `pom.xml`.
-    `pom.xml`.

 5. If needed, apply patches from the main branch to the release branch.

 6. Update version numbers where necessary in projects to be released, if these changes haven't been made previously.
-Check the following
+Updating `pom.xml` files is not necessary at this point.
+Check the following files:
-    files:
      * `README.md`
        File names and version references in the Overview section (for a major release only.)